$p$-adic Hodge theory in rigid analytic families: Introduction

 \subsection{Structure of this paper}

-Throughout this paper, we consider representations of $\Gal_K$, where $K/\Q_p$ is finite, on vector bundles over $E$-rigid analytic spaces, where $E/\Q_p$ is finite.
+Throughout this paper, we consider representations of $\Gal_K$, where $K/\Q_p$ is finite, on vector bundles over $\Q_p$-rigid analytic spaces, where $E/\Q_p$ is finite.

 In section~\ref{background-rigid}, we review some of rigid analytic geometry that we will need.
 The rigid analytic geometry is primarily standard.
-However, we prove that an affinoid algebra over a discretely valued field can be embedded in a finite product artin rings which are module-finite over a complete discretely valued field with perfect residue field.
+However, we prove that an affinoid algebra over a discretely valued field can be embedded in a finite product of artin rings which are module-finite over a complete discretely valued field with perfect residue field.
 This generalizes the fact that a reduced affinoid algebra can be embedded in the product of the residue fields at the points of its Shilov boundary, and we expect it to be of independent interest.
-We also prove a result on the finite generation of global sections of coherent sheaves on quasi-Stein spaces.
+We then briefly recall the theory of families of $(\varphi,\Gamma)$-modules attached to families of Galois representations, and the subsequent construction of $\D_{\Sen}(V)$ and $\D_{\dif}(V)$.
+We give a criterion for a coherent sheaf over a quasi-Stein space to have finitely generated global sections, and we deduce that families of $(\varphi,\Gamma)$-modules over the Robba ring have finitely generated global sections.

 In section~\ref{cohomology}, we review Pottharst's results on Galois cohomology with affinoid coefficients.
 We generalize some of his results to modules $M$ which are finite flat over $A[\![t]\!]$ and equipped with a continuous $A[\![t]\!]$-semilinear action of a profinite group $G$, where the action of $G$ on $A[\![t]\!]$ is trivial on $A$ and preserves the $t$-adic filtration.
 We then show that the inverse system $\{\H^0(G,M/t^k)\}_{k\geq 0}$ is eventually constant, so satisfies Mittag-Leffler.